make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

     depends only on the distance between the planes and not on where they cut the sphere.
 - ...show resulting plots...
+- ...**TODO**: consider a modified Marsaglia's method instead, using max(s1,s2) trick for the disk radius!...

 # Feature #2: Realistic transitions between views